TrellixVulnTeam/swahilipython_SCMU/Doc/library/dataclasses.rst

      then :func:`dataclass` *may* add an implicit :meth:`__hash__` method.
      Although not recommended, you can force :func:`dataclass` to create a :meth:`__hash__` method with ``unsafe_hash=True``.
-This might be the case if your class is logically immutable but can nonetheless be mutated.
+This might be the case if your kundi is logically immutable but can nonetheless be mutated.
      This is a specialized use case and should be considered carefully.

      Here are the rules governing implicit creation of a :meth:`__hash__` method.
-Note that you cannot both have an explicit :meth:`__hash__` method in your dataclass and set ``unsafe_hash=True``; this will result in a :exc:`TypeError`.
+Note that you cannot both have an explicit :meth:`__hash__` method in your datakundi and set ``unsafe_hash=True``; this will result in a :exc:`TypeError`.

      If ``eq`` and ``frozen`` are both true, by default :func:`dataclass` will